cuga-rajal/opensim_apple_arm64/README.md

 December 2023 - Bullet 3.26 released to OS trunk for all architectures, opensim-libs updated

-April 2024 - Note added to summary: Opensimulator now requires dotnet8 which is only supported on macOS 12 and above.
+April 2024 - Opensimulator now requires dotnet8 which is still supported on macOS 10.15 and above.

-June 2024 - Rescinded April 2024 note.
-Dotnet 8 runs fine on macOS 10.15 and macOS 11, although officially supported only on macOS 12 or higher.
+August 2024 - Dotnet 8 security releases advised.
+Opensimulator still compatible with macOS 10.15 and later.

-August 2024 - Dotnet 8 security releases and Opensimulator still compatible with macOS 10.15 and later.
+September 2024 - Opensimulator has been tested and is compatible with macOS 15.0 Sequoia released last week..

 -------------
 **Installing OpenSimulator on an macOS system - Summary**